 We cannot outdo God in giving.
 But He is challenging us in this if He will not remove the barriers on your financial blessings, on the favors that are long-time stored for us.

 Our obedience has a promise.
-It’s the key to open the floodgates that were dammed out and closes the flows of blessings in our life.
+It’s the key to opening the floodgates that were dammed out and closing the flows of blessings in our life.